There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

 So, when weighing up flying or ferry/drive holidays, remember that many destinations in mainland Europe are a feasible drive away (from the UK).
 Our pick of the best cycling destinations in Europe that you can drive to from the UK might come in handy.
 You might also want to know about hiring a bike van.

-However, if you’ve only got a short time to travel or want to get somewhere a bit more far-flung (Seychelles, San Francisco or Dubai anyone?!), flying might well be the only way to go.
+However, if you’ve only got a short time to travel or want to get somewhere a bit more far-flung (Seychelles, San Francisco, Dubai or Maldonado in Uruguay, anyone?!), flying might well be the only way to go.
 If you feel bad about your carbon footprint, you could always consider carbon off-setting – it’s becoming a more popular part of planning a bike trip for those who care about the environment.

 How much driving are you willing to do?